glatrofa/spid-keycloak-provider/README.md

 * Maven

 ## Build
-Just run `mvn clean package` for a full rebuild.
+Just run `mvn clean package -DskipTests` for a full rebuild.
 The output package will be generated under `target/spid-provider.jar`.

 ## Deployment